The Paper Plane Cocktail Is Happy Hour Perfection

-If you’ve been here for a while, you know that a paper plane cocktail is part of our weekly routine.
-Every Friday when happy hour rolls around, we’re instinctively reaching for bourbon, aperol, amaro nonino, and a couple of fresh lemons to make our favorite drink!
+If you’ve been here for a while, you know that a paper plane cocktail is part of my weekly routine.
+Every Friday when happy hour rolls around, I instinctively reach for bourbon, aperol, amaro nonino, and a fresh lemon to make my all-time favorite drink!
+It’s essentially a modern take on a whiskey sour.

 Amaro Nonino vs Amaro Montenegro